 Of course, even with all the planning in the world, you might still stumble across something unexpected you weren’t expecting to find or see.
 So don’t over schedule your days of driving.
 Allow yourselves time for exploring, leave a good hour or so for lunch or stretching your legs.

 Find the right car

 Finding the perfect car for your trip is really important, because the kind of car you’re driving will definitely alter how much you enjoy the trip.
 In NZ one of our road trips we did on a super small budget – so the car we rented had a tape player (!!) and the worst quality radio known to man.
-Now, we tend to splash out on a nicer car if we can – I know Pad enjoys driving sports care or Automatic estate cars (like the new Volvo V90), so those tend to be the ones we go for.
+Now, we tend to splash out on a nicer car if we can – I know Pad enjoys driving sports cars.

 Stock up on supplies

 If you’re planning to drive out in rural places, make sure you stock up on supplies!
 Pack a picnic and a few bottles of water / juice / etc – to keep you going.
 In some places you never know where the next service station or shop will be – and you don’t want to be driving when you’re thirsty of hungry (that’s when concentrate flies out the window).
 Pick things that are easy to eat too (don’t choose messy food).